Myrroddin/libaboutpanel-2.0/README.md

 * X-Copyright `Copyright` and `(c)` are translated

 ## Localization
-There are several phrases and words that [need translating](https://www.wowace.com/addons/libaboutpanel-2-0/localization/).
+There are several phrases and words that [need translating](https://legacy.curseforge.com/wow/addons/libaboutpanel-2-0/localization).
 Please help and contribute.

 ## Bugs and suggestions
-There is a [ticket tracker](https://www.wowace.com/addons/libaboutpanel-2-0/tickets/) for that.
+There is a [ticket tracker](https://github.com/Myrroddin/libaboutpanel-2.0/issues) for suggesting fixes or improvements.